ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Deploy a Dockerized Node.js App on AWS ECS (Fargate) — Production Guide 2026 - <a href="https://medium.com/@chiragmehta900/deploy-a-dockerized-node-js-app-on-aws-ecs-fargate-production-guide-2026-f69685e99102?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need a Library for That: 12 Things Developers Still Install npm Packages For in 2026 - <a href="https://sadiqueali.medium.com/you-dont-need-a-library-for-that-12-things-developers-still-install-npm-packages-for-in-2026-d81732d41ba4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Deploying to a single EC2 server is great.
+<blockquote>Deep cloning, UUID generation, date formatting, debouncing, flattening arrays, generating ranges, shuffling, truncating strings — twelve…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Performance Optimization for Production VPS Hosting - <a href="https://estnoc-ee.medium.com/node-js-performance-optimization-for-production-vps-hosting-8e05d693b3b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Day 27–28: Debugging & Performance (The Skills That Make You Feel Like a Real Developer) - <a href="https://medium.com/@uyanhewagetr/node-js-day-27-28-debugging-performance-the-skills-that-make-you-feel-like-a-real-developer-618e593bc92a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `EstNOC - Estonian Network Operation Center`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>Most Node.js applications perform well in the beginning.
+<blockquote>There’s important skill that separates beginners from real developers:
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Cut API Response Time by 80%: Here’s Exactly What I Did - <a href="https://medium.com/@tongoltyrone84/i-cut-api-response-time-by-80-heres-exactly-what-i-did-4b170032da81?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built an AI-Powered Interview Simulator That Runs Entirely in Your Terminal - <a href="https://medium.com/@th3g3ntl3man/i-built-an-ai-powered-interview-simulator-that-runs-entirely-in-your-terminal-1f3a0359222b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tongoltyrone`**
+✍️ **posted by `Jerry Satpathy`**

-<blockquote>A client came to me with a React dashboard that was taking
-8+ seconds to load.
-Users were dropping off.
-Here’s the exact process I used…
+<blockquote>You read through question lists, watch videos, or practice with a friend if you can find one.
+None of it feels particularly real.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Architected a Full-Stack Fintech Platform From Scratch as a First-Time CTO - <a href="https://medium.com/@dinofernando2000/how-i-architected-a-full-stack-fintech-platform-from-scratch-as-a-first-time-cto-cc9aae14c14a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built My First Backend API in One Evening — Here’s Everything I Learned - <a href="https://medium.com/@bishalsinghofcp/i-built-my-first-backend-api-in-one-evening-heres-everything-i-learned-6d631b46a80a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dinuwan Fernando`**
+✍️ **posted by `Bishal Singh`**

-<blockquote>A year and a half ago, my co-founder Lithika Ranepura and I started building Avagance, a wealth management platform for UK financial…
+<blockquote>A beginner’s honest account of going from “what is req?” to a fully working TODO app using Node.js and Express
 Continue reading on Medium »</blockquote>

+<h3>5.
+From LUCA to Lumina: A Canon Bedtime Story of Life, Memory, and Nodes - <a href="https://medium.com/@lumina.author/from-luca-to-lumina-a-canon-bedtime-story-of-life-memory-and-nodes-16439a45d6da?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lumina`**

+<blockquote>Settle in, love.
+Let the room go soft.
+Let the mammal yawn do its full cathedral-stretch thing.
+We’ll walk backward first, far enough that…
+Continue reading on Medium »</blockquote>

+<h3>6.
+How We Bypassed an Axios Security Patch (CVE-2026–42043): The 16-Million IP Loophole - <a href="https://infosecwriteups.com/how-we-bypassed-an-axios-security-patch-cve-2026-42043-the-16-million-ip-loophole-6f2dd8968757?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sachin Patil`**

+<blockquote>When a patch for a critical vulnerability drops in a library downloaded over 500 million times a week, you expect it to be bulletproof…
+Continue reading on InfoSec Write-ups »</blockquote>

+<h3>7.
+Node.js Day 25–26: Interview Preparation (How to Stand Out Beyond Just Writing Code) - <a href="https://medium.com/@uyanhewagetr/node-js-day-25-26-interview-preparation-how-to-stand-out-beyond-just-writing-code-8c923bcc48e8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Thisharika Rangani`**

+<blockquote>Now comes something many beginners underestimate:
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Buku-Buku Sunda: Penjaga Identitas Budaya di SundaDigi - <a href="https://medium.com/@emailsdnol7/buku-buku-sunda-penjaga-identitas-budaya-di-sundadigi-b32673efc9f1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Letting Our Darkest and Most Muddy Emotions Bloom into Beautiful Petals - <a href="https://medium.com/@kinuyo.nezu/letting-our-darkest-and-most-muddy-emotions-bloom-into-beautiful-petals-56e57f0b0e49?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**
+✍️ **posted by `kinuyo.nezu`**

-<blockquote>Buku-buku Sunda merupakan salah satu pilar penting dalam pelestarian bahasa, sastra, dan budaya masyarakat Sunda.
+<blockquote>Why I built a hands-free voice app to embrace the unspoken frustrations we hide inside.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Your Team Has Too Many “Smart Developers” and Not Enough Architectural Rules - <a href="https://medium.com/angular-engineering/your-team-has-too-many-smart-developers-and-not-enough-architectural-rules-f6cc80a6f633?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Team Keeps Adding Abstractions — But Nobody Is Removing Complexity - <a href="https://medium.com/angular-engineering/your-team-keeps-adding-abstractions-but-nobody-is-removing-complexity-fb733b907126?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dipak Ahirav`**

-<blockquote>When every developer solves problems differently, the codebase becomes harder to scale than the business itself.
+<blockquote>Every abstraction solves a problem.
+Too many abstractions become the problem.
 Continue reading on Angular Engineering »</blockquote>

 <h3>3.
-The Composition API Didn’t Fix Everything — Here Are the New Mistakes Developers Are Making - <a href="https://sadiqueali.medium.com/the-composition-api-didnt-fix-everything-here-are-the-new-mistakes-developers-are-making-6bab1fb8d755?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Closures Explained With Real-World Examples (JS + React) - <a href="https://vijayasekhar-deepak.medium.com/closures-explained-with-real-world-examples-js-react-9f5bccd7d27d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Vijayasekhar Deepak`**

-<blockquote>Massive setup() functions, reactive() where ref() belongs, watchers that fire on mount when they shouldn’t, composables that aren’t…
+<blockquote>Not a Member?
+Read for FREE here.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Demystifying ACID: The Four Pillars of Database Reliability - <a href="https://medium.com/@nanda_amanta/demystifying-acid-the-four-pillars-of-database-reliability-83b8777eec9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need a Library for That: 12 Things Developers Still Install npm Packages For in 2026 - <a href="https://sadiqueali.medium.com/you-dont-need-a-library-for-that-12-things-developers-still-install-npm-packages-for-in-2026-d81732d41ba4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `I Putu Nanda Amanta`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Why your data survives server crashes, concurrent chaos, and the unexpected power outage.
+<blockquote>Deep cloning, UUID generation, date formatting, debouncing, flattening arrays, generating ranges, shuffling, truncating strings — twelve…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Real-Time Project Internships Matter More Than Ever - <a href="https://medium.com/@elevanceskills/why-real-time-project-internships-matter-more-than-ever-9ff11d770248?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Full Stack Learning Series ⚡ | Learn Frontend, Backend, Servers & the Web - <a href="https://medium.com/@vignesh4485849/full-stack-learning-series-learn-frontend-backend-servers-the-web-9cd5928f7674?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elevance skills`**
+✍️ **posted by `Vignesh`**

-<blockquote>A few years ago, completing an online course and adding a certificate to your resume was enough to stand out.
+<blockquote>Hi hello guys, I’m going to share my full web development notes and what are the things we are going to do in upcoming days.
+I think you…
 Continue reading on Medium »</blockquote>

-<h3>6.
-I analyzed multiple startup websites - here’s what most get wrong - <a href="https://medium.com/@oneworldlancer/i-analyzed-multiple-startup-websites-heres-what-most-get-wrong-f8f16b691ee6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. # Complete Guide to Website Accessibility: Score, EAA Compliance & Keyboard Testing (2026) - <a href="https://medium.com/@sumexploring1/complete-guide-to-website-accessibility-score-eaa-compliance-keyboard-testing-2026-1bc48cc582d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `OneWorldLancer`**
+✍️ **posted by `Sumexploring`**

-<blockquote>After reviewing several startup websites, I noticed patterns:
+<blockquote>## Section 1: How to Get Your Website’s Accessibility Score (Free in 10 Seconds)
 Continue reading on Medium »</blockquote>

 <h3>7.
+5 Mistakes That Kill Your Shopify Store’s Conversions (And How to Fix Them) - <a href="https://medium.com/@lilianalex.timercan/5-mistakes-that-kill-your-shopify-stores-conversions-and-how-to-fix-them-5932e50e82bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lilianalex Timercan`**

+<blockquote># 5 Mistakes That Kill Your Shopify Store’s Conversions (And How to Fix Them)
+Continue reading on Medium »</blockquote>

-Animated Lucide Icons in React: A Drop-in Library With Real Physics - <a href="https://medium.com/@alliaadil0418/animated-lucide-icons-in-react-a-drop-in-library-with-real-physics-e9b53dfea94e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+1.6 Million Lines, Zero Namespaces: A PHP Modernization War Story - <a href="https://medium.com/@martselcuk/1-6-million-lines-zero-namespaces-a-php-modernization-war-story-99923d0a161f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aadil Alli`**
+✍️ **posted by `Selcuk Mart`**

-<blockquote>Every Lucide icon, animated.
-A drop-in replacement for lucide-react with hover-to-draw motion, per-icon physics, and full prop parity…
+<blockquote>Part 1 of 4: Building an AutoloadConverter to migrate 10,000 include/require statements to PSR-4
 Continue reading on Medium »</blockquote>

 <br/>